fpap/ReCAPTCHA/README.md

 More info [on the official](http://www.google.com/recaptcha/intro/) Google Page.

+## Install

+You can just clone it via Git

+    git clone

+Or use Composer (recommended)

+	# Install composer locally
+	php composer.phar install

 ## Contributing

 We accept pull requests.
 Aligning issues for discussions is welcome.

+Please format your commit messages in the following way:

+    <topic>(<affected part>) Summary

+	One change per line
+	Always in present tense

+Example

+	fix(docs) Link to StackOverflow

+	Link to the correct answer instead of the question Add two missing commas
+	Add a section to explain thing

 ## API Key